nickcoutsos/keymap-editor/README.md

 Try it now:

-1. Make your own repo using the [zmk-config-corne-demo template] on GitHub
+1. Make your own repo using the [keymap-editor-demo-crkbd template] on GitHub
 2. Go to [keymap-editor] and authorize it to access your own repo.

 Read more about the [GitHub integration](api/services/github/README.md)